MicrosoftDocs/memdocs/windows-365/enterprise/rdp-shortpath-private-networks.md

 The default connectivity to a Windows 365 Cloud PC is through a TCP connection that traverses a gateway using the [reverse connect](/azure/virtual-desktop/network-connectivity) transport.
 The reverse transport means that there’s no need for inbound connectivity to the session host (Cloud PC) to connect RDP traffic.

 RDP Shortpath builds on the TCP connection and provides, when possible, another direct connection between the Remote Desktop client and the Windows 365 Cloud PC.
 This connection uses UDP as the underlying transport protocol.
-The direct path and protocol deliver improved connection reliability, lower latency, and higher available bandwidth.
+This UDP connection is a direct connection over the network that is managed by the customer.

 ![Diagram of RDP Shortpath process](./media/rdp-shortpath-private-networks/private-rdp-diagram.png)